 6.6.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.6.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.6.5;

-Use the kind selection intrinsic procedures to select sizes of variables supporting the required operations and values.
+Use the kind selection intrinsic procedures to select sizes of variables supporting the required operations and values;

-Use a temporary variable with a large range to read a value from an untrusted source so that the value can be checked against the limits provided by the inquiry intrinsics for the type and kind of the variable to be used.
+Use a temporary variable with a large range to read a value from an untrusted source so that the value can be checked against the limits provided by the inquiry intrinsics for the type and kind of the variable to be used;

-Use a temporary variable with a large range to hold the value of an expression before assigning it to a variable of a type and kind that has a smaller numeric range to ensure that the value of the expression is within the allowed range for the variable.
-Use the inquiry intrinsics to supply the extreme values allowed for the variable.
+Use a temporary variable with a large range to hold the value of an expression before assigning it to a variable of a type and kind that has a smaller numeric range to ensure that the value of the expression is within the allowed range for the variable, and use the inquiry intrinsics to supply the extreme values allowed for the variable;

-Use derived types and put checks in the applicable defined assignment procedures.
+Use derived types and put checks in the applicable defined assignment procedures;

-Use static analysis or compiler features to identify conversions that can lose or corrupt information.
+Use static analysis or compiler features to identify conversions that can lose or corrupt information;

-Use compiler options when available to detect and report during execution when a loss or corruption of information occurs.
+Use compiler options when available to detect and report during execution when a loss or corruption of information occurs;

-Consider using simple derived types to hold numeric values that can represent different unit systems (such as radians vs degrees) and provide explicit conversion functions as needed.
+use simple derived types to hold numeric values that can represent different unit systems (such as radians vs degrees) and provide explicit conversion functions as needed;

 Include an IOSTAT variable in each IO statement and check its value after each IO operation to ensure any errors that occurred are processed appropriately.